 Emergency Firefighting Water System

-As part of the Earthquake Safety and Emergency Response Bond that was passed by voters in June 2010 that will seismically upgrade the City’s Emergency Firefighting Water Supply System, neighborhood fire stations and construct a new public safety building, the San Francisco Public Utilities Commission (SFPUC) will be seismically upgrading the City's Emergency Firefighting Water System (also known as the Auxiliary Water Supply System or AWSS).
+As part of the Earthquake Safety and Emergency Response Bond that was passed by voters in June 2010 that seismically upgraded the City’s Emergency Firefighting Water Supply System, neighborhood fire stations and constructed a new public safety building, the San Francisco Public Utilities Commission (SFPUC) has completed phase 1 of seismically upgrading the City's Emergency Firefighting Water System (also known as the Auxiliary Water Supply System or AWSS).

 Following an earthquake, the San Francisco Emergency Firefighting Water System is vital for protecting against the loss of life, as well as the loss of homes and businesses by providing an additional layer of fire protection, in addition to the domestic water system, in the event of a major earthquake.
 The system is also used throughout the year for the suppression of multiple-alarm fires.
 The system delivers water at high pressure and includes two pump stations, two storage tanks, one reservoir, and approximately 135 miles of pipes and 150 functional cisterns.
 Additionally, the system includes 52 suction connections along the northeastern waterfront, which allow fire engines to pump water from San Francisco Bay, and two fireboats that supply seawater by pumping into any of the five manifolds connected to pipes.
 The system also includes approximately 200 cisterns, 1,600 hydrants and 3,900 valves.